DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 # ASP.NET Security Best Practices

-This README document provides information on best practices that you should follow when you develop your applications to avoid introducing any security breaches.
-The document is divided into sections.
-Each section describes a use case scenario and possible vulnerabilities associated with it along with information on how to make sure that these vulnerabilities do not take place in you applications.
-Thus, you can use this document as check list to verify your applications security.
+This document provides information on some of the best practices developers should follow to avoid certain  security breaches.
+Each section of this document describes a possible use-case scenario that exposes the security issue and the vulnerabilities associated with it, together with information on how to mitigate the security problems.

-The example solution illustrates the described vulnerabilities and provides code samples with comprehensive comments.
-To launch this solution, you need to have DevExpress ASP.NET controls installed.
-You can download the installer from the DevExpress site.
+The security issues are all shown using a simple Visual Studio solution.
+Fully commented code samples are  provided as part of that solution to show how to avoid each security breach.
+You will need to have DevExpress ASP.NET controls installed in order to load and compile the solution.
+You can download the installer from the [DevExpress website](https://devexpress.com).

 ---